Fall Harvest Salad With Cranberry Vinaigrette

 Instructions

-- Step 1.
-Preheat the oven to 400ºF.
-Peel the squash, cut it just above the ‘butt’ end that houses the seeds.
-And then cut the neck of the squash in half and cut each half in half before slicing into ¼ inch (ish) slices and arrange them in a single layer on a lined baking sheet.
-Brush or spray with olive oil and season with salt and pepper.
+- Roast squash.
+Peel the butternut squash and cut it just above the ‘butt’ end that houses the seeds.
+Then cut the neck of the squash in half and cut each half in half before slicing it into roughly ¼-inch slices.
+Toss with olive oil and season with kosher salt and black pepper, then arrange them in a single layer on a baking sheet lined with parchment paper.
 Cook until fork-tender but still holding their shape, about 20-25 minutes.

-- Step 3.
-Add the pepitas to a baking sheet and toss with 1 teaspoon of oil and a pinch of salt.
-Roast at 400 for 7 minutes (can do this while the squash roasts).
+- Roast pumpkin seeds.
+Add the pumpkin seeds/pepitas to a bare baking sheet and toss with 1 teaspoon of oil and a pinch of salt.
+Roast for 7 minutes (you can do this while the squash roasts).
 Remove and let cool before adding them to your salad.
 You likely won’t use all the roasted pepitas, but you’ll be happy to have some extras.

-- Step 5.
-Toss the mixed greens with about 3-4 tablespoons of the dressings, add the toppings and then add a couple more tablespoons, toss and serve.
-It's nice to serve the salad with the extra dressing as well.
+- Combine.
+Toss the mixed greens with about 3-4 tablespoons of the cranberry vinaigrette, add the roasted squash, toasted pumpkin seeds, and pomegranate.
+Add a couple more tablespoons of the dressing as needed (or serve on the side).
+Enjoy!

 All of my family is gathered for Thanksgiving at my daughter’s home.
 We are cooking together after selecting recipes and gathering ingredients for them.